What I'm up to - September 2023

 Good links, going cheap:

 September was a bit of a hard stop after a frenetic summer of writing and editing.
-After a few days of me moping around the house following the submission of PROJECT ALTHROP, Valerie told me I clearly had a book hangover’ and she’s absolutely right.
+After a few days of me moping around the house following the submission of PROJECT ALTHROP, Valerie told me I clearly had a 'book hangover' and she's absolutely right.
 But the book is in now, the temperatures are finally dropping, the nights are fair drawing in as we like to say in Scotland and autumn is actually here now.

 I hope you either had a bit of an opportunity to rest this summer or, like me, you're doing so in the last quarter of the year.
 I am very tired and hopefully when I next write one of these I will be fully recovered after taking the waters in Budapest.
 We don't do enough of that sort of thing these days - proper, unplugged breaks from anything and everything that plagues us the rest of the year.
 I hope you get a chance to unplug soon.